implicit89/screen-prompt/README.md

 1.  **Prerequisites:**
     * Node.js (which includes npm).
 Download from [nodejs.org](https://nodejs.org/).
-    * An API Key from your chosen AI Service Provider that supports vision capabilities.
+    * An API Key from your chosen AI Service Provider that supports vision capabilities or an local ollama server.

 2.  **Clone the Repository:**
     ```bash